MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder.md)|Ad group builder with the end date applied.

-## <a name="withlanguage~string-language~></a>withLanguage(string language)
+## <a name="withlanguage~string-language~"></a>withLanguage(string language)
 Sets the language used by this ad group.
-By default, ad groups inherit the language from the campaign.
-Specify a language at the ad group level if you want to overrides the language specified at the campaign level or if the campaign did not specify a language (language must be specified at the campaign and/or ad group level).
+By default, the ad group inherits the language from its parent campaign.
+Specify a language at the ad group level if you want to override the language specified at the campaign level or if the campaign did not specify a language (language must be specified at the campaign and/or ad group level).

 ### Arguments